jbcoe/value_types/DRAFT.md

 ### Changes in R7

-* Discuss `indirects` non-conditional copy constructior in the light of implementation tricks that would enable it.
+* Discuss `indirect`'s non-conditional copy constructor in the light of implementation tricks that would enable it.

 * Improve wording for assignment operators to remove ambiguity.